-- 13.3.
-Given that outsourcing arrangements could change the cybersecurity risk profile of regulated entities, including critical IT service providers, the following steps should be considered: - a) Prior to the appointment of a service provider, carry out due diligence to determine the viability, capability, reliability, track record and financial position of these service providers.
-The due diligence process should include any related subcontracting arrangements. - b) Contractual terms and conditions governing the roles, relationships, obligations and responsibilities of all service providers should be set out fully in written agreements.
-The requirements and conditions covered in the agreements generally include performance targets, service levels, availability, reliability, scalability, compliance, audit, security (including cybersecurity), data protection, reporting requirements (e.g. incidents), contingency planning, disaster recovery capability and backup processing facility. - c) The contractual agreements with the service provider should confirm that the Authority or its authorised agent can perform an assessment of the service provider's IT systems and cybersecurity control environment associated with the outsourced service(s) being carried out on behalf of the regulated entity. - d) Regulated entities should require the service provider to have or implement cybersecurity policies, procedures and controls that are at least as stringent as it would expect for its own operations. - e) Regulated entities should monitor and review the security policies, procedures and controls of the service provider on a regular basis, including commissioning or obtaining periodic independent audits on cybersecurity adequacy and compliance in respect of the operations and services provided. - f) The outsourcing agreement should require the service provider to have or develop and establish a cybersecurity incident recovery contingency framework which defines its roles and responsibilities for documenting, maintaining and testing its contingency plans and recovery procedures. - g) The service provider's disaster recovery plan for regulated entities should be reviewed, updated and tested periodically to reflect changes in technology, cybersecurity and operational requirements.
+- b) Contractual terms and conditions governing the roles, relationships, obligations and responsibilities of all contracting parties should be set out fully in written agreements.
+The requirements and conditions covered in the agreements generally include performance targets, service levels, availability, reliability, scalability, compliance, audit, security (including cybersecurity), data protection, reporting requirements (e.g. incidents), contingency planning, disaster recovery capability and backup processing facility. - c) The contractual agreements with the service provider should confirm that the Authority or its authorized agent can perform an assessment of the service provider's IT systems and cybersecurity control environment associated with the outsourced service(s) being carried out on behalf of regulated entities. - d) Regulated entities should require the service provider to have or implement cybersecurity policies, procedures and controls that are at least as stringent as it would expect for their own operations. - e) Regulated entities should monitor and review the security policies, procedures and controls of the service provider on a regular basis, including commissioning or obtaining periodic independent audits on cybersecurity adequacy and compliance in respect of the operations and services provided. - f) The outsourcing agreement should require the service provider to have or develop and establish a cybersecurity incident recovery contingency framework which defines its roles and responsibilities for documenting, maintaining and testing its contingency plans and recovery procedures. - The service provider's disaster recovery plan should be reviewed, updated and tested periodically to reflect changes in technology, cybersecurity and operational requirements.
 The plan should take into account worse case disruption scenarios, unavailability of existing service provider, and should identify viable alternatives for resuming IT services.
 Regulated entities should ensure that the plan is shared with relevant stakeholders (e.g. relevant business units, call centres, senior management, Governing body etc.) who are sufficiently trained on the recovery plan execution steps. - h) Regulated entities should ensure that there is an exit strategy in place in the event of termination of the relationship.